8 min read

 Best Beaches in Curaçao: A Local's Complete Guide

-A local's honest guide to the best beaches in Curaçao: wild west-coast snorkeling coves, easy town-side sand, sea turtles, and the Klein Curaçao day trip.
+A local's guide to the best beaches in Curaçao: wild west-coast snorkeling coves, easy town-side sand, sea turtles, and the Klein Curaçao day trip.

 Why Curaçao Has Two Very Different Kinds of Beach